manishchauhan8222/entertainment-app/README.md

 - **Utils**: Utility functions such as `cookieActionUtils.js` for managing cookies and `customToast.js` for displaying toast notifications.

 ### Deployment

 - **Frontend** : https://entertainment-app-frontend-110.onrender.com
 - **Backend** : https://entertainment-app-backend-110.onrender.com

 ### API Documentation

 You can visit API documentation from [here](https://documenter.getpostman.com/view/29682764/2sA2xmVB3S)

 ### Database Design

 You can visit Database Design from [here](https://docs.google.com/document/d/1iWpAIfILl7cN4DK83MJfC0teh3CVMQW79ts3X503EkQ/edit?usp=sharing)

-## Note
-If tmdb api is not working then change your system dns according to [this](https://www.isitdownrightnow.com/themoviedb.org.html)

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.